logion-network/logion-directory/README.md

 # logion-directory
 Logion legal officers directory

-⚠️ The directory is about to be retired.
+⚠️ The directory has been retired. ⚠️
-The details of the legal officers are moved to their respective backend's.
+The details of the legal officers have been moved to their respective backend's.
-See [technical procedure](./migrate-to-backend/procedure.md) for more details.